School of Lifespan Development and Educational Sciences

 The Master of Education degree in Educational Psychology provides advanced study for students interested in the application of psychological principles to learning and instruction.
 It encompasses a variety of different disciplines, including cognitive psychology, human development and learning theory.
 Students are exposed to the latest research findings regarding how people learn most effectively and efficiently.
 They also apply these principles to the design of instruction, and study how to most accurately assess different types of learning.

-The M.Ed. degree program is appropriate for classroom teachers, professionals in a variety of settings and students wishing to pursue doctoral-level training in educational psychology.
+The M.Ed. degree program is appropriate for classroom teachers, professionals in a variety of settings and students wishing to pursue graduate-level training in educational psychology.

 - Bachelor's degree from an accredited college or university